nextgis/docs_ngcom/source/data_upload.rst

 How to upload data
 ================================

+.. admonition:: Where to get the data?

+   Buy geodata for any place on Earth on `NextGIS Data <https://data.nextgis.com/en/>`_

 Raster and vector geodata are uploaded to :ref:`Web GIS <ngcom_description>` by creating :ref:`Raster layer <ngcom_raster_layer>` and :ref:`Vector layer <ngcom_vector_layer>` resources respectively.

 .. note::